 Call for Proposals

-Concurrent Session (60 minutes with a three-presenter maximum)
+Concurrent Session (30 or 60 minutes with a three-presenter maximum)

-For a concurrent session guidelines are a maximum 40 minutes presentation; minimum 20 minute audience engagement.
+- For a concurrent session guidelines are a presentation along with an effort to promote audience engagement.

 Snapshot Sessions (5 minutes for 15 slides, 20 seconds each)